5ajaki/SPP2-Applications/20467-SPP2 - ENS Accounts powered by Unicorn.eth.md

 1. Onboard new and existing community members to the ENS Ecosystem to discover ENS apps and dapps, as well as stay up to date with announcements, events and DAO votes.
 2. Create new utility for .eth domains
 3. Bring value AND revenue back into the DAO.
-4. Build a such a safe and fantastic user experience, that it becomes a popular onboarding tool for the Ethereum ecosystem itself.
+4. Build such a safe and fantastic user experience, that it becomes a popular onboarding tool for the Ethereum ecosystem itself.

 [![ENS Forum 3](https://discuss.ens.domains/uploads/db9688/optimized/2X/6/6599468e79a1d635c77b5493aaedbc5a599a6879_2_690x392.png)ENS Forum 31900×1080 288 KB](https://discuss.ens.domains/uploads/db9688/original/2X/6/6599468e79a1d635c77b5493aaedbc5a599a6879.png "ENS Forum 3")

 ## A. Account.eth - ENS’s Ecosystem Portal

-* Build ENS Accounts into a powerful ecosystem portal to seamless onboard and activate the ENS community.
+* Build ENS Accounts into a powerful ecosystem portal to seamlessly onboard and engage the ENS community.
 * Create a practical yet hyper-secure solution for storing ENS assets
 * Add native support for seamless .eth domain purchase and domain name upgrades.
 * Bring ecosystem dapps & popular dapps to the portal.